brocktopus/lancer-scenario-generator/README.md

 The vast majority of material used for this page comes directly from the _Lancer_ rulebook.
 However, some of the randomly generated fields are populated with content taken from other name- and plot- generator sites.

+NPC name lists seeded by:

+* The amazing lists used at [Eigengrau's Generator](http://eigengrausgenerator.com/), the files for which are available at https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator
+* Kerbal name generator by Jacob Swanson at https://github.com/jacob-swanson/kerbonaut-naming
+* Sci-fi planet name generator by Hakan Bilgin at https://github.com/hbi99/namegen

+NPC mecha name lists seeded by lists for:

+* Heroku app-style name generator by Akash K at https://github.com/aceakash/project-name-generator/
+* Random name generator by Ben Weaver at https://github.com/weaver/moniker
+* Codename generator by R.J.
+Zaworski at https://github.com/rjz/codename/
+* Heavy metal band name generator by Rich Trott at https://github.com/Trott/metal-name